USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ## Installation

-The instructions assume that you [installed QIIME 2 natively using Conda](https://docs.qiime2.org/2018.6/install/native/)
+The instructions assume that you [installed QIIME 2 natively using Conda](https://docs.qiime2.org/2018.6/install/native/) and are using ITSxpress version 1.7.0.

 Activate the QIIME 2 Conda environment.

 ```
-source activate qiime2-2018.6
+source activate qiime2-2018.8
 ```

 Install ITSxpress using Bioconda and Q2-itsxpress using pip.
 Be sure to install ITSxpress and Q2-itsxpress in the QIIME 2 environment, meaning you ran the step above first.